Budgeting sucks.

 Transportation

-- Buy used to avoid major depreciation
+- Buy used to avoid significant depreciation

 - Ride a bike and save money on gas, insurance, and vehicle maintenance